-To use an AIX® 64-bit computer as a federated server, you must install AIX APAR fix number IY53887 on that computer.
+To use an AIX 64-bit computer as a federated server, you must install AIX APAR fix number IY53887 and APAR fix number IY73932 on that computer.

 If you do not install AIX APAR fix number IY53887, your wrappers might not load correctly when you use a CREATE SERVER statement or CREATE NICKNAME statement.
 If your wrappers do not load correctly, you receive an SQL0901N error that indicates NULL WRAPPER.
+If you do not install AIX APAR fix number IY78932, the library might not load correctly and fails to report all of the loaded modules